 Introducing Scrapebox: A Powerful Link Prospecting Tool

 Scrapebox was originally a “blackhat” SEO tool designed for large-scale blog commenting or spam.
-What’s often missed out is the incredible scrapping features Scrapebox has that can be used for link prospecting, without spamming a site.
+What’s often missed out is the incredible scrapping features Scrapebox has that can be used for link prospecting, without needing to spam a site.

 It’s considered the ‘Swiss Army Knife of SEO’ and should be in every marketer’s arsenal.
-If you don’t have a copy of Scrapebox yet, it’s only $97 for lifetime access — you need to get it right now.
+If you don’t have a copy of Scrapebox yet, it’s only $97 for lifetime access.

 When you first open Scrapebox, you might be a little confused on how to start.
 Don’t worry, you only need to learn a few essential steps to make the most out of it.